 After the slow cooking is done…

-Using tongs, remove each piece of pork from the slow cooker and using two forks (the method I use), shred the pork into pieces.
-I like to reserve some of the juices from the pulled pork to keep it moist, especially if I’m going to freeze some.
+Using tongs, remove each piece of pork from the slow cooker.
+Then using two forks (the method I use), shred the pork into pieces.
+Reserve some of the juices from the pulled pork to keep it moist, especially if I’m going to freeze some.

-Perfect for BBQ cookouts, family gatherings, or delicious meals during the week, this slow cooked pulled pork recipe is going to be in your recipe line up forever.
+Perfect for BBQ cookouts, family gatherings, or delicious meals during the week.
+This slow cooker pulled pork recipe is going to be in your recipe line up forever.

 Visit my store for useful tools and favorite kitchen items